.

 GOING FOR THE „BREAK“ AT A BJJ COMPETITION

-Chewy says that he often doesn’t understand what the point of „no tapping“ is.
-To him, it’s almost like a game of chess; if you put someone in checkmate, there’s no sense for them to keep moving the figures.
+I often do not understand what the point of „no tapping“.
+Jiu-Jitsu is like a game of chess; if you put someone in checkmate, there’s no sense for them to keep moving the figures.
 But that’s exactly what happens when you have, let’s say, a tight Armbar – and your opponent doesn’t want to tap, despite the popping sounds.

-At that point, Chewy explains, he’d be willing to go for the „break“.
-Even though he is careful with his competitors and never rips out the submission, he’d continue applying it until the person submitted or until the match was stopped due to injury.
+At that point, I’d be willing to go for the „break“.
+Even though I’m careful with my competitors and never rip out the submission, I’d continue applying it until the person submitted or until the match was stopped due to injury.

 Because, in the end of ends, that’s what you’re applying yourself for if you decide not to tap in competition.